Meta and X questioned by lawmakers over lack of rules against AI-generated political deepfakes

 AI-generated ads are already part of the 2024 election, including one aired by the Republican National Committee in April meant to show the future of the United States if President Joe Biden is reelected.
 It employed fake but realistic photos showing boarded-up storefronts, armored military patrols in the streets, and waves of immigrants creating panic.

-Klobuchar said such an ad would likely be banned under the proposed rules.
+Klobuchar said such an ad would likely be banned under the rules proposed in the Senate bill.
 So would a fake image of Donald Trump hugging infectious disease expert Dr. Anthony Fauci that was shown in an attack ad from Trump’s GOP primary opponent and Florida Gov. Ron DeSantis.

 As another example, Klobuchar cited a deepfake video from earlier this year purporting to show Democratic Sen. Elizabeth Warren in a TV interview suggesting restrictions on Republicans voting.

-“That is going to be so misleading if you, in a presidential race, have either the candidate you like or the candidate you don’t like actually saying things that aren’t true,” Klobuchar said.
+“That is going to be so misleading if you, in a presidential race, have either the candidate you like or the candidate you don’t like actually saying things that aren’t true,” said Klobuchar, who ran for president in 2020.
 “How are you ever going to know the difference?”

 Klobuchar, who chairs the Senate Rules and Administration Committee, presided over a Sept.
 27 hearing on AI and the future of elections that brought witnesses including Minnesota’s secretary of state, a civil rights advocate and some skeptics.
 Republicans and some of the witnesses they asked to testify have been wary about rules seen as intruding into free speech protections.